dirkjanm/dirkjanm.github.io/_posts/2020-04-16-introducing-roadtools-and-roadrecon-azure-ad-exploration-framework.md

 In the second phase all the relationships are queried, such as group memberships, application roles, directory role members and application/device owners.
 Because this is performed per individual group, there is a much larger number of parallel tasks here and thus the speed gains of using `aiohttp` become much larger.
 To limit the number of objects in memory, ROADrecon regularly flushes the database changes to disk (in chunks of ~1000 changes or new entries).
 This is not done asynchronously (yet) because in my testing the performance bottleneck seemed to be the HTTP requests rather than the database reads/writes.

 Overall this whole process is pretty fast and for sure much faster than dumping everything in serial before I rewrote it to async code.
-Dumping an Azure AD environment of around 7000 users will take about X seconds.
+Dumping an Azure AD environment of around 5000 users will take about 100 seconds.
 For really large environments that I've tested (~120k users) this will still take quite some time (about 2 hours) because of the number of objects that have to be requested in serial in the first phase of data gathering.

 ```
 (ROADtools) user@localhost:~/ROADtools$ roadrecon gather --mfa